Heike Werner Gallery

 Cybernetic Serendipity

-1968, three years after the first computer art exhibitions had been held at small galleries in Stuttgart and New York, the first large and internationally recognized show of digital art took place in London.
+In 1968, three years after small galleries in Stuttgart and New York had pioneered exhibitions of digital art, the first major and internationally acclaimed exhibition of computer-generated art took place in London.

 nach oben